OFFLINE-GmbH/oc-old-backend-plugin/README.md

 ## Installation

-To install the plugin, simply require it via Composer.
+You can install the plugin via composer.
 Your backend skin will be updated without any further configuration.

 ```
 composer require offline/oc-oldbackend-plugin
 ```

-To revert your skin back to the original October V2 skin, simply disable or remove this plugin.
+To revert your skin back to the original October V2 skin, disable or remove this plugin.